Ei3-kw/weTrippin/trips/south-america/South America.md

 - Clothing
 	- warm clothes - the drip I got
  	- a jacket (let rain in one if I can't find the waterproof windbreaker)
-  	- 5 socks
+  	- 5 pairs of socks
   	- a few undies
-  	- a dress (which one?)
+  	- purple dress + red dress - chungus likes em
   	- a hat
   	- a cap
+  	- swimmers
-  	- simmers
+  	- a comb
   	- a beenie
   	- a few quickdry shirts
   	- 2 shorts